 - Staff members fluent in other languages are indicated by a nametag ribbon.

-- We offer a free Museum Campus Pass for one professional aide assisting a visitor with a disability.
+- We offer visitors with disability and accessibility needs a discounted admission rate of $19 plus tax.
+We also offer a free Museum Campus Pass for one professional aide assisting a visitor with accessibility needs.

 - Only service animals are allowed around the Museum’s campus and exhibits.

-- For further information and assistance on-site, please visit the Guest Services Desk.
+- For further assistance on-site, please visit the Guest Services Desk.

 - All guests who enter the Museum are required to go through a metal detector and are subject to bag search.
 For more information or if you have further questions, please email email@example.com.

 Sensory Friendly Mornings at The National WWII Museum